 apt-get dependencies; the pip installer will then become available for you to use.

 By default, when you install a new dependency, The "Version" column will display "latest."
-Once a package is installed, clicking the gear icon will subsequently reveal exactly which version of the package was installed, e.g. 5.4.1.
-Specifying the package versions is important for reproducibility.
+Once a package is installed, clicking the gear icon will, when possible, declare exactly which version was installed, e.g. 5.4.1.
+Specifying package versions is important for reproducibility.

 To install a package version other than "latest," you can manually edit the number in the Version column:

 If one of the dependencies you require happens to be pre-installed as part of the base environment, the system will let you know this is the case when you add it.
 If you require a different version of the package, edit the version field; enter "latest" to instruct the system to install the latest available version.